imshafiqul/imshafiqul/README.md

 ## Hi, I'm Saadman Shahin.👋
 ### A passionate web developer from Bangladesh

 I’m an enthusiastic and detail-oriented Back-End Software Engineer, who is passionate about making error-free websites.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am quietly confident, naturally curious, and strategic, always working with an end goal in mind and perpetually working on improving my skills at a time.
-Since beginning my journey as a web developer nearly two years ago, I've done many group projects, and collaborated with talented people to create websites.
+Since beginning my journey as a web developer nearly two years ago, I've done many group projects and collaborated with talented people to create websites.
 I pride myself on doing quality work and maintaining excellent communication.
 Most of the time I work with PHP but some technologies I enjoy working with include Laravel, JavaScript as well as WordPress.

 Skills: LARAVEL | PHP | JS | MySQL